tylerc122/SmartSignals/README.md

 ## Introduction

 Traditional traffic lights run on fixed schedules.
 They ignore real-time conditions, creating unnecessary stops, congestion, and emissions.
 This project asks a simple question:

 > _Can a reinforcement-learning agent learn to run a single intersection better than a hand-crafted, static, schedule?_

-The answer is **yes—by a dramatic margin.** Our trained PPO agent achieves **98.6% reduction in vehicle wait times** compared to traditional fixed-time signals, with performance improving over longer time horizons.
+The answer is **yes—by a dramatic margin.** The trained PPO agent achieves **98.6% reduction in vehicle wait times** compared to traditional fixed-time signals, with performance improving over longer time horizons.
 Comprehensive testing across 22.7 hours of simulated traffic validates real-world deployment potential.

 ---

 ## Methods

 This project was planned to be iterative from the beginning.
-I started work in May 2025, since I hadn't interacted with reinforcement learning in any capacity, I did a lot of reading on different algorithms such as PPO, (the one initially used in this project) DQN, TRPO etc. I didn't try to grasp the theory of it too much rather their implementations and use cases to see which algorithm would suit the project best.
+I started work in May 2025.
+Since I hadn't interacted with reinforcement learning in any capacity, I did a lot of reading on different algorithms such as PPO, (the one used in this project) DQN, TRPO etc. I didn't try to grasp the theory of it too much rather their implementations and use cases to see which algorithm would suit the project best.
 I eventually landed on PPO due to its stability, good sample-efficiency on discrete action spaces, and strong off-the-shelf support in Stable Baselines3.

 ---